 Childhood.
 In individual case records, we frequently observed the following unhappy sequence.
 A poor childhood led (first) to an impaired capacity for intimacy, and (second) to an above-average use of mood-altering drugs.
 Warm childhoods clearly gave the more fortunate men a sense of comfort with and acceptance of their emotional lives that lasted into old age, while bleak early years led their survivors with (third) an educing apprehension about trusting and facing the world by themselves.
 The fourth and cruelest aspect of bleak childhood was its correlation with friendlessness at the end of life.
 The cherished were likely to be rich in friendships and other social supports at 70 – five times more like than the loveless who trusted neither the universe nor their emotions, and remained essentially friendless for much of their lives.
 The people who don’t learn to love early pay a high price.

 Midlife is crucial.
-How you feel at age 50 will have a much bigger impact when you’re 70, than your early years.
+How you feel at age 50 will have a much bigger impact when you’re 70 than in your early years.
 The struggles you had as a teenager or a young adult will slowly become insignificant as you progress through life.
 Lifestyle choices you make in midlife are a more important predictor of how long you live.
 Abstinence from alcohol is recommended.
 Socially anxious men struggle for decades in emotional isolation and then mature past it.

 Play.
 Enjoy where you are now.
 There’s all this youth, there’s this pressure, by age 45 most men amounted to something.
 It’s a marathon, not a sprint.